HealthInfo Canterbury

 Meningococcal disease can kill.
 Urgent treatment is essential.

-If you think that you or your child has the symptoms listed below, seek urgent medical attention.
+If you think that you or your tamaiti (child) has the symptoms listed below, seek urgent medical attention.

-Meningococcal disease is a rare but very serious infection caused by a bacterium (germ).
+Meningococcal disease is a rare but very serious infection.
 It can lead to severe blood poisoning (septicaemia), bacterial meningitis and pneumonia (lung infection).
 These can happen individually but they most commonly happen together.

-The bacteria that causes meningococcal disease lives in the back of the throat in about 15% of healthy people.
-Most of the time it doesn’t cause any problems.
-But sometimes the bacteria passes into the blood stream causing meningococcal infection.
-Doctors don't know why some people get very ill and others don't.
+The bacteria that cause meningococcal disease live in the back of the throat in about 15% of healthy people.
+Most of the time this doesn't cause any problems.
+But sometimes the bacteria passes into the bloodstream causing meningococcal infection.
+Doctors do not know why some people get very ill and others do not.

 Meningococcal disease symptoms typically develop very quickly over a few hours, but in some cases may develop more slowly over several days.
 A person with meningococcal disease may only have some of the symptoms.
-The symptoms don't develop in any particular order.
+The symptoms do not develop in any particular order.

 Common symptoms of meningococcal disease include: